-Whether you’re a sculptor, gallery owner, or collector, safely moving sculpture art —especially over a long distance—is a daunting process.
+Whether you’re a sculptor, gallery owner, or collector, safely moving art sculptures—especially over a long distance—is a daunting process.

 There are several ways to move or ship a single sculpture or a larger collection across the country.
 The shipping experts at TSI are here to help.
-Read our comprehensive mattress shipping guide to learn more about five ways to ship sculpture, or jump directly to special considerations and other important sculpture shipping tips and guidelines by clicking the menu below.
+Read our comprehensive mattress shipping guide to learn more about five ways to ship sculptures, or jump directly to special considerations and other important sculpture shipping tips and guidelines by clicking the menu below.

 Read about five common ways to ship sculptures, including pros and cons and when to use each method.